realPK77/Reneverse-Hackathon/README.md

 - Run "index.html" to play the game.
 - It have more than 5 assets create it by myself.
 - WebGl format.
-- All assests are integrated via reneverse sdk.